 Cecil Newman was born on this date in 1903.
 He was a Black newspaper publisher and businessman.

 He was born in Kansas City, MO., the grandson of former slaves from Tennessee and Missouri.
 His father (Horatio Oscar Newman) was an attendant at a private white-owned and operated club.
 While a young boy, Newman sold papers to make an extra change and worked in the office for the local Black newspaper, the Kansas City Call.
 Just before graduation from high school, Newman married Willa Coleman.
 After their first child (Oscar Horatio) was born, his family moved to Minneapolis.
 There he worked as a Pullman Porter, and around 1927, he founded and wrote for the Twin Cities Herald.

-In 1932, he published the Timely Digest a weekly magazine and in 1934, Newman became editor and publisher of the Minneapolis Spokesman and the St. Paul Recorder.
+In 1932, he published the Timely Digest, a weekly magazine, and in 1934, Newman became editor and publisher of the Minneapolis Spokesman and the St. Paul Recorder.
 He remained the owner and publisher until he died in 1976.